PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 7 conversion errors, 4 timeouts, 2 accuracy failures, and 5 missing
 reports.
 Median and maximum durations were 28.100 and 121.826 seconds.
 All 12 passing models remained below the required `1e-1` maximum absolute error.

+`campp_vin.onnx` is promoted to a pass after isolated accuracy evaluation adds a sequential builtin-interpreter retry when a default delegate invocation fails.
+XNNPACK cannot reshape this model's concretized dynamic-time graph, but the same artifact runs with the builtin interpreter and matches its single output at maximum absolute error `3.3020973205566406e-05`.
+A successful default delegate remains the first choice, and an already-builtin failure is never retried.

 `bertsquad-12-int8.onnx` remains a managed accuracy failure because ONNX Runtime's CPU U8×S8 MatMulInteger kernel does not match the exact ONNX integer